m-roberts/m-roberts/README.md

 ### 👋 Hi there

-I'm Mike and I'm based in Bristol, UK.
+I am a multi-disciplinary creator based in Bristol, UK.

-Currently working as Technical Lead for pi-topOS, the Raspberry Pi OS-based operating system for pi-tops.
+For 6+ years, I worked as Technical Lead for pi-topOS, the Raspberry Pi OS-based operating system for pi-tops.

 I am an open-source contributor with a passion for developing novel solutions to real world problems.